jheppert/random-user-faces/README.md

 # random-user-faces
-Generates any number of random user photos using randomuser.me
+Generates any number of random user photos using the [randomuser.me](http://randomuser.me) API.